 On Lugano’s Golden Hill, Chef Ranza is soon going to hand the keys to his prodigy, Cristian Moreschi.
 The young Italian chef has already been at Principe Leopoldo Restaurant for seven years.

 But not everything is changing: we are happy to know that our favorite sommelier in the world, Mr. Speziale, will remain, along with the current restaurant manager.
-We are looking forward to taste the new menu once Chef Moreschi has settled in.

 Our candid review

-You have to love Villa Principe Leopoldo for what it does best: it provides five-star hospitality with a friendly staff, runs a fantastic bar, dishes out internationally acclaimed gourmet meals and spoils with unlimited panoramic views.
+You have to love Villa Principe Leopoldo for what it does best: it provides five-star hospitality with a friendly staff, runs a fantastic bar, dishes out internationally acclaimed gourmet meals, and spoils with unlimited panoramic views.

 As a member of Relais & Châteaux, Villa Principe Leopoldo is dedicated to providing a unique experience to each guest.
-Part of this commitment is the personal attention.
+Part of this commitment is personal attention.
 For instance, the management greeted us by name and we had interesting conversations with many staff members.

 In the tradition of a true hostess, General Manager Barbara Gibellini has gone out of the way to make things happen for us: